plumvillage/newsletter/src/en/articles/sr-dieu-nghiem-jina-and-sr-tu-nghiem-eleni--celebrating-life.md

 ***Sr. Jina*:** I was very impressed by the calmness that Thay radiated.
 He was not in any way affected by whatever was happening around him.
 In the 21 Day Retreat it was all very organised and the Summer Retreat was very organic and Thay moved so naturally through both.
 I thought, this is very beautiful to see, in the midst of a very lively group of people, there was Thay, so naturally moving around, happy.
 So my first impression was of his stability and clarity.

-{% image "article/sr-tu-nghiem-and-sr-dieu-nghiem/1-edited.jpg" %}

 ## Dharma talks

 ***Sr. Tu Nghiem*:** What is now the Lower Hamlet dining room was very small back then.
 Thay would come in and give the Dharma talk.
 In the back of this room there was a ceramic divider, not completely to the ceiling but halfway, like a little wall, and then ceramic tiles.
 Behind this were stove burners to cook!
 So towards the end of Thay’s Dharma talk we would *sniff, sniff,* smell that the sisters had started to cook.
 What was so beautiful about Thay in those days and our simple lives was that it was natural.

 We already had the chiming clock in the dining hall.
 It would chime every fifteen minutes.
 Thay would stop, we’d all breathe, and it was very peaceful.
 Then Thay would continue with the Dharma talk.
 In those days it was Br.
 Nguyen Hai who was the cameraman.
 It’s amazing how they’ve preserved these early teachings.
 In those days Thay used a cassette recorder, and they’d have to stop and put in a new cassette and continue.

-{% image "article/sr-tu-nghiem-and-sr-dieu-nghiem/SrDieuNghiem-edit.jpg", "", "From left: Srs.
-Lien Chieu, Khuong Y, Dieu Nghiem, Trien N." %}

 ***Sr. Jina*:** Thay’s teachings were very clear.
 With certain teachings that one can say in a particular way, Thay just said, “This is it.”
 We listened to Thay, we tried to understand and even if we didn’t understand, it was just being in Thay’s presence.
 That was enough and I had already been so nourished by the 21 Day Retreat (after my arrival) I thought, I have at least three years material (to practice with).

 (When the talks were in Vietnamese), Sr. Chan Khong used to translate and I enjoyed listening to Sr. Chan Khong very much because you also get side information, then you have a better context!
 It was very alive, I really enjoyed that.

 In the 21 Day Retreat and the Summer Retreat, Thay was addressing a lot of issues that were happening in the sangha, like in the lay sangha, family issues, and also from the questions of the retreatants.
 During my first Winter Retreat, I thought, oh now we really hear the scholar speaking, and that’s also what I was looking for.
 In the winter it was really study time.

+{% image "article/sr-tu-nghiem-and-sr-dieu-nghiem/SrDieuNghiem-edit.jpg", "", "From left: Srs.
+Lien Chieu, Khuong Y, Dieu Nghiem, Trien N." %}

 ## Care packages for Vietnam